 Unlike its sworn enemy, DC Comics take a different approach to their movies.
 Instead of weaving their characters into the same universe, DC have made it a point to focus on each character’s individual stories.
 The success of this strategy can be seen by how the majority of our voters chose Wonder Woman over any other hero.

 From a storytelling standpoint, focusing on individual heroes is a great way to better develop individual characters and build their story arcs.
-From a branding perspective, however, there leaves something to be desired.
+From a branding perspective, however, this approach leaves something to be desired.

 This goal can be achieved by engaging your customers with a unified message.
 Your brand and everything it does should be connected; it all needs to lead back to your goal.